Dear Facebook Friends: Who is Your Real Audience?

 Facebook is one place where people could save themselves a lot of trouble by remembering the difference between a real audience and an intended audience.

 People who narrowly tailor their comments to an inside circle of friends who “like” and comment on everything they post are forgetting that there are others reading that page.
-Great Aunt Mildred might be lurking, deciding which nieces and nephews should be in her will.
-Posting about how you blew half your week’s salary on a “good time” Saturday night isn’t going to improve her opinion of you.
+Great Aunt Mildred might be lurking, deciding which nieces and nephews should eventually inherit her valuable porcelain doll collection.
+Posting about how you blew half your week’s salary on a “good time” Saturday night isn’t going to improve Aunt Mildred's opinion of you.
 Worse, if your boss reads your page and sees that comment, he might decide you’re not one of his better prospects for promotion.

 Is it fair?
 No. But it is reality.